nirajp82/IdentityAccessManagement_IAM/Quiz/03_EDGE_SECURITY_TOKENS_AND_SESSION_MANAGEMENT.md

 ### 2. Best Practices

-Junior developers usually take the JWT issued by Auth0, send it directly to the user's browser, and then have the browser send that same JWT down through every microservice. **This is a massive security risk.** Here is how Staff Architects engineer the flow.
+Junior developers usually take the JWT issued by Auth0, send it directly to the user's browser, and then have the browser send that same JWT down through every microservice. **This is a massive security risk.** Here is how we engineer the flow.

 #### Pattern A: The Phantom Token Pattern (Protecting the Edge)